Wide Reads

 Coming Up in Chapter 110

-Andrew's decision to return to Petersburg will set new wheels in motion.
-His renewed engagement with the world—and his memories of a certain young woman—will soon collide with the political intrigue and social whirlwind of the capital.
+Andrew's decision to return to Petersburg sets new events in motion.
+His renewed engagement with society, and his memories of a certain young woman, will soon collide with the political intrigue swirling through the capital's salons and committees.

 Share it with friends